One Capitalism Too Many

 One could also argue that platform capitalism falls under the older corporate category, including managerial and shareholder capitalism.
 However, note that the former applies only to corporations that run massive digital platforms, which are usually reduced to big tech and a few of its close pals.
 The old brick-and-mortar corporations, still very profitable and silently surviving, are thus excluded.
 In other words, the platform economy covers only a part of the entire economy.

 That seems to be a consistent pattern with the perspectives classified as digital.
-While certainly intellectual monopoly capitalism looks beyond the digital sectors, especially Pagano’s original take, most others assume that the digital sector represents the entire global economy.
-Data suggests otherwise.
-In 2024, global GDP was around 117 trillion USD, according to the World Bank.
-Revenues for Big Tech and Nvidia totaled almost 2 trillion USD, according to their respective 2024 annual SEC reports.
-That is 1.7 percent of total global GDP.
+While certainly intellectual monopoly capitalism looks beyond the digital sector, especially Pagano’s original take, most others assume that such a sector somehow represents the entire global economy.
+Their main target is typically big tech, which might blindside them.

 In that context, it is indeed difficult to argue that, say, we are now in a techno-feudal stage when most of the global economy is not integral to the analysis.
 Sure, perhaps up to three billion people regularly dive into the wonders of the digital economy.
-But while a few can make a living out of it, many do not.
-So how do they survive outside the feudal fiefdoms?
+But while a few can make a living out of it, most do not, never mind those who are not connected.
+So how do they survive outside the feudal fiefdoms or the gaze of intellectual monopoly capitalists?

 Raul